-Shafqat M. is presently Head of Content Creation at Locate Translate UK.
+Shafqat M. is presently Head of Content at Locate Translate UK.

 AI’s advent has transformed all major industries.
 Its effects, good and bad, are felt by us on a daily basis.